 If a family member or friend from outside the EEA or Switzerland is going to visit you in the UK, they will need to come as a Standard Visitor.
 This is also the category you would use if you wanted to return to the UK as a visitor after your studies and when your student permission is no longer valid.
 This page explains the requirements and whether a Standard Visitor needs to apply for a visa before arrival or can ask for permission at the border.

 Does a visitor need a visa?

 Nationals of some countries need to apply for a Standard Visitor visa before travelling to the UK.
 You can find the visa national list here.

 If your visitor is a visa national and needs to apply for a visa prior to travelling, they must they must apply on the Home Office website.
-The Home Office has said that this site will not be updated to show the Standard Visitor option until August 2015 but that visitors should choose the category best describing the reason for coming to the UK.
-For example choose ‘General’ if coming to visit a student or attend a graduation ceremony.
+Visitors should choose the category best describing the reason for coming to the UK.
+For example choose ‘Tourism’ if coming to visit a student or attend a graduation ceremony.
 The online application has an area towards the end for ‘additional information’ where an applicant could briefly explain the purpose of their visit.
 The application can be made from any country outside the UK.

-If the visitor does not need a visa before travelling, they must be able to show they meet requirements to enter as a Standard Visitor on arrival at UK Border – see below.
+If the visitor does not need a visa before travelling, they must be able to show they meet requirements to enter as a Standard Visitor on arrival at UK Border Control – see below.

 How long can a visitor come for?